unscrambl/tsconfig-generator/README.md

 # tsconfig-generator
-Creates a tsconfig.json by using the paths defined with environment variables.
-Use the pattern `${ENV_VARIABLE}` for any string environment variables and use `#{ENV_VARIABLE}` pattern for path variables that are going to be converted to a relative import.
+Creates a tsconfig.json file from a template configuration that includes references to environment variables.
+Use the `${ENV_VARIABLE}` pattern for substituting environment variable value.

 ```
 npm install tsconfig-generator